jdoiro3/mkdocs-multirepo-plugin/README.md

 ## Multiple Docs Directories in Imported Repo

-If an imported repo is a monorepo (i.e., has multiple `docs` directories), `multirepo` automatically includes them in the site.
+If an imported repo is a monorepo (i.e., has multiple *docs* directories), *multirepo* automatically includes them in the site.

-Suppose `Microservice`'s directory structure is this.
+Suppose *Microservice's* directory structure is this.

 ```
 ├───mkdocs.yml (required if nav section is defined)